Testing The REST APIs With Swagger

 Testing the APIs manually

-Swagger UI provides a rich user friendly interface with all the details of API.
+Swagger UI provides a rich user-friendly interface with all the details of API.
 These details include the request parameters with its type (path, query, body, etc.), its data type (string, array[string], HttpSession, schema of body type parameter, etc.) and whether it’s a mandatory parameter or not.
 These details also include the response type (application/json, etc.) and schema of response body.

 Since we have already configured the Swagger UI into our project, let’s go to the below URL and have a look.

-If you have configured the pathMapping in Swagger config, then you need to include it as well in above URL.
+If you have configured the pathMapping in Swagger config, then you need to include it as well in the above URL.

 In the UI, we can see all the controllers listed.

 Clicking it will show us the details of that API along with the fields to enter values for request parameters.
-If API has default value for any of the parameter, the field will come preset with the value.
+If API has a default value for any of the parameter, the field will come preset with the value.

 Try it out to make a request to that API.
 The response of this request can be checked to match the expectation from an API.